 - a.
 Social workers shall ensure a visit (in-person or virtual) occurs with the child and the primary care provider as appropriate to determine the medical necessity of the COVID-19 vaccine for the child. - b.
-Social workers will ensure that age and developmentally appropriate information about the COVID-19 vaccine is provided to the child by the primary care provider.
+Social workers will ensure that age- and developmentally-appropriate information about the COVID-19 vaccine is provided to the child by the primary care provider.
 This information must be shared with the child before the vaccine is administered to the child.
 The primary care provider must confirm that the child understands that they are making an informed decision about their consent to receive the vaccine. - c.
 When the child reviews information about the COVID-19 vaccine and agrees to consent, the social worker shall ensure that the child signs an Informed Consent for the COVID-19 Vaccine form, whether provided by the primary care provider or CFSA.
 A copy of the form must be kept in the child's case file and shall be documented in FACES.net. - d.
-If the child consents, the primary care provider will be responsible for arranging and administering, recommending, or prescribing the vaccine. - e.
+If the child consents, the primary care provider will administer the vaccine or advise on options for getting the vaccine. - e.
 Where a youth refuses to provide consent for the vaccination, the social worker shall document their efforts to obtain consent in FACES.net.

-4. Children ages 11 through 174
+4. Children age 11 through 17